Jabher/cornerjs/README.md

 ## Plans for future

-[]IE 8 support(polyfills fix)
+- [ ] IE 8 support(polyfills fix)
-[]Speed tests
+- [ ] Speed tests
-[]Re-writing weakMap polyfill
+- [ ] Re-writing weakMap polyfill
-[]bringing 'directives' and 'directive_aliaces' from nodes to weakMap so that no tech data will be available in DOM three
+- [ ] Bringing 'directives' and 'directive_aliaces' from nodes to weakMap so that no tech data will be available in DOM three